 Game of Thrones: The Complete Third Season will be available on February 18th on Blu-ray with HBO Select, DVD & Digital Download.
-Pre-order your copy now for about
+Pre-order your copy now for about $40 $30 on Amazon.

 This box set is overflowing with exclusive bonus material including comprehensive guides, illustrated histories and an in-depth look at “The Rains of Castamere,” said to be one of the most discussed television episodes of 2013.
 I got to check it out a little early, so read on to find out all the details!

 In the third season of Game of Thrones, the battle between the Houses of the Seven Kingdoms rages on.
 The fight for power intensifies, murder, betrayal and intrigue abound, and even more players enter the game.
 Season 3 is mostly based on A Storm of Swords, the third novel in George R.R.
 Martin’s A Song of Ice and Fire series, however – book readers beware – the writers of the HBO series have taken many liberties when converting Martin’s story for the television audience.
 While the first two seasons of the show somewhat followed along with the first two books of the series, the third season’s events were mostly drawn from the first half of book 3, which is nearly twice the length of the first two volumes.
 To make things yet more convoluted, story lines from later in the series of books were also brought into Season 3, thus the timeline of Martin’s novels seems to be irrelevant to the writers at HBO.
 The writing team for the third Season consisted of Executive Producers David Benioff & D.B.
 Weiss episodes 1, 3-4, 6, 8, 9, 10, Bryan Cogman episode 5, Vanessa Taylor episode 2, and George R.R.
 Martin episode 7.